Mike Callahan

 ResidentialSpring Framing Season Is Here — 7 Things Your Crew Is Doing Wrong

 Avoid these 7 costly spring framing mistakes.
-Mike Callahan shares 28 years of jobsite lessons on lumber moisture, wall layout, sheathing nailing, and daily plumb-and-line routines.
+Mike Callahan shares 28 years of jobsite lessons on lumber moisture, wall layout, sheathing nailing, and daily.

 ResidentialThe 6 AM Toolbox Talk Nobody Wants to Give — But Should

-Mike Callahan's framework for toolbox talks that actually prevent injuries — specific topics, demonstrations, targeted questions, and the mental health talk nobody wants to give.
+Mike Callahan's framework for toolbox talks that actually prevent injuries — specific topics, demonstrations, targeted questions, and the mental health talk.

 ResidentialThe ADU Boom Is Real — What Residential Crews Need to Know

-Mike Callahan's field guide to the 2026 ADU construction boom — market data, construction techniques, pricing strategies, and permitting tips for residential crews.
+Mike Callahan's field guide to the 2026 ADU construction boom — market data, construction techniques, pricing strategies, and permitting tips for residential.

 ResidentialTownhome Construction Surges 23% as Land Costs Force Density

 Townhome construction surges 23% as land costs force higher density.
-Complete guide to the economics, construction details, and market dynamics driving attached housing growth.
+Complete guide to the economics, construction details, and market dynamics driving.

 ResidentialWhy Every Framing Crew Should Switch to 21-Degree Nailers

-Mike Callahan explains why 21-degree full round head framing nailers beat 28-degree and 30-degree on code compliance, cost, reliability, and cordless options for residential crews.
+Mike Callahan explains why 21-degree full round head framing nailers beat 28-degree and 30-degree on code compliance, cost, reliability, and cordless options.

 CommercialUS Commercial Construction Spending: 2026 Data & Forecast

-Analyze US commercial construction spending data for 2026 with Census Bureau stats, sector breakdowns, forecasts, and impact on bid margins for general contractors.
+Analyze US commercial construction spending data for 2026 with Census Bureau stats, sector breakdowns, forecasts, and impact on bid margins for general.

 ResidentialLumber Prices Stabilize at $480/MBF After 2-Year Roller Coaster